 The creator of Pringles was cremated and – as he desired – was buried in a Pringles can.
 That’s an interesting marketing strategy to say the very least!

-Do you have any interesting or fun facts about marketing that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about marketing?
+Share them in the comments below!